-A crock pot or slow cooker is a practical device that allows you to cook food unattended for a long time.
+A crock pot or slow cooker is a device that allows you to cook food unattended for a long time.
+You can even make desserts with a slow cooker.
 The food is cooked at low temperature, and the device consists of three elements that maintain the low heat and cook the food evenly.

 Those are the base with a heating element, the vessel – the middle element, and a lid – the top element.

 When you think about the slow cooker, you probably think about the base.
 It has handles, control panel for temperatures.
 Then, the liner goes on the base, and conducts heat from the base to the cooking vessel, makes it rise and circle in the slow cooker.
 Additionally, there is ventilation, which prevents overheating and makes it possible to cook food unattended.